karim-sharkawy/Notions-of-Positivity-and-Complexity-in-Quantum-Information-Theory/README.md

+#this code was creating by Raja Darshini of Purdue Univeristy

+# Generates pseudo-random numbers
+import random
-import random # Generates pseudo-random numbers from sympy import symbols, solve, And, Eq from sympy.solvers.inequalities import reduce_rational_inequalities import sympy as sym
+from sympy import symbols, solve, And, Eq from sympy.solvers.inequalities import reduce_rational_inequalities import sympy as sym